codecypher/LearnAI/faq.md

 The further away you get from reputable publications such as IEEE, the worse it gets.
 I have seen numerous articles that I have no idea how they were ever published (major mistakes and errors).

-When learning AI, you need a healthy dose of skepticism in what you read, especially research articles.
-This is all discussed in the Russell and Norivg and other graduate textbooks.
+When learning AI, you need a healthy dose of skepticism in what you read, especially research articles which discussed in the Russell and Norivg and other graduate textbooks.

 ## How to ask an AI/ML question